easymahaffey/ACEmarketplace/README.md

 ```

-Passport is setup with connectSession.js is the same auth directory as connectPassport.js:
+Passport is setup with connectSession.js in the same auth directory as connectPassport.js:

 ```javascript